Nick Varney

-Nicholas Varney (born 1962) is a British businessman who was the chief executive officer of attractions operator Merlin Entertainments.
-He rose to this position in 1998 after a background in marketing.
+Sir Nicholas John Varney (born 1962) is a British businessman who was the chief executive officer of attractions operator Merlin Entertainments.
+He held this position from 1999 until 2022.

 Biography

 Varney attended the London School of Economics before becoming a junior marketer in the mid-1980s, later progressing to senior roles.
 He has over 24 years experience in the visitor attractions industry and was appointed chief executive officer of Merlin Entertainments in 1999.
 He was later appointed a Director of the company on 20 October 2013.

 Nick started his career in marketing, first with Rowntree and then with Reckitt Colman.
-He went on to hold senior positions within The Tussauds Group, including Marketing Director of Alton Towers and Head of Group Marketing, before becoming managing director of Vardon Attractions and a main board director of Vardon.
-In 1999, Nick led the management buyout of Vardon Attractions to form Merlin Entertainments and, in 2005, initiated the process which led to its acquisition by the Blackstone Group.
+He went on to hold senior positions within The Tussauds Group, including marketing director of Alton Towers and Head of Group Marketing, before becoming managing director of Vardon Attractions and a main board director of Vardon.
+In 1999, he led the management buyout of Vardon Attractions, majority owned by funds managed or advised by Apax Partners, to form Merlin Entertainments and, following subsequent private equity funded secondary buyouts, initiated the process which led to its acquisition by the Blackstone Group.

 In 2011, he stated his belief that free admission to British museums and art galleries were primarily used by "foreign tourists and middle class people who can afford it."
-In business circles, he is widely seen as an aggressive marketer and was quoted in 2011 as saying "if you can get out of our attractions without buying tickets for the others, well, good luck."
+In business circles, he is widely seen as an aggressive marketer and was quoted in 2011, as saying "if you can get out of our attractions without buying tickets for the others, well, good luck."

 In 2013 Nick Varney was awarded an honorary doctorate by Staffordshire University "In recognition of his considerable business success on a global scale."

-On April 29, 2022, it was announced that Varney had informed the Merlin Entertainments Board that he intended to retire from the company.
-It was said that a search for a replacement would begin and Mr. Varney would turn over his responsibilities to the successor within 12 months.

-Legoland

-Having completed a management buyout of Vardon Attractions in 1999, Varney wanted to purchase the Legoland parks when they came up for sale.
-Varney wanted to invest but his current financial investors were not interested, and therefore Merlin was sold to the Blackstone Group for £110 million in 2005.
-Blackstone negotiated to buy control of Legoland for approximately £250 million, then merged it with the Merlin Group.
-As part of the deal, KIRKBI AS, the investment arm of LEGO owners, took a share in Merlin Entertainments.

-Gardaland

-Under Blackstone in 2006, Varney wished to purchase an Italian theme park, namely Gardaland.